Andros Townsend

-Andros Darryl Townsend (born 16 July 1991) is an English professional footballer who plays as a right winger for Thai League 1 club Kanchanaburi Power.
+Andros Darryl Townsend (born 16 July 1991) is an English professional footballer who plays as a right winger for Thai League 1 club PT Prachuap.

-A graduate of the Tottenham Hotspur academy, Townsend was initially loaned out to several League One and then Championship clubs alongside limited Tottenham appearances, before making his Premier League debut in September 2012.
+A graduate of the Tottenham Hotspur academy, Townsend was initially loaned out to several League One and then Championship clubs alongside limited Tottenham first-team appearances, before making his Premier League debut in September 2012.
 After further limited appearances and then a half-season loan to Premier League club Queens Park Rangers, Townsend established himself as a Tottenham player between 2013 and 2015.
-He subsequently fell out of favour at Tottenham, and following a short spell at Newcastle United in the 2015–16 season, he transferred to Crystal Palace in the summer of 2016.
+He subsequently fell out of favour at Tottenham, and following a short spell at Newcastle United in the 2015–16 season, he transferred to fellow English side Crystal Palace in the summer of 2016.
 After five years at Palace, he departed for Everton in 2021, though his time at the club was hampered by a long-term injury sustained in 2022.
-Upon his release from Everton in 2023, he joined Luton Town.
+Upon his release from Everton, in July 2023, he joined Luton Town.

 Townsend earned his first England cap on 11 October 2013, and made 13 appearances in his senior international career, scoring three goals.